-Always remember that bikesales will never ask you for your personal details, like confirming your username or password or banking details, via email or SMS.
+Always remember that bikesales will never send you an SMS or email asking you to confirm your account or personal details.
 To avoid being the target of a phishing scam, go direct to www.bikesales.com.au and follow the prompts there to log in.

-If you receive a fake email or believe you’ve been the target of a phishing scam, please let us know.
+- Report it to us (email@example.com).
+If you encounter any suspicious activity online or believe you’ve been the target of a phishing scam, please let us know.